-Mexico sees fentanyl seizures quadruple, denies making drug
+Mexico sees fentanyl seizures up 465%, denies making drug

-MEXICO CITY (AP) - Mexican authorities say seizures of the synthetic opioid fentanyl so far this year are 465% higher than in 2019, but progress against another big Mexican export to the U.S. market - methamphetamines - is slower.
+MEXICO CITY (AP) - Mexican authorities say seizures of the synthetic opioid fentanyl so far this year are 465% higher than in 2019, rising to almost 2,300 pounds (1,040 kilograms) from around 405 pounds ( 184 kilograms) last year, but progress against another big Mexican export to the U.S. market - methamphetamines - is slower.

 The Defense Department said seizures of meth in Mexico rose by only 32.8% between Jan.
 1 and Sept.
 16, but busts of meth labs dropped 51% compared to the same period of last year.